Exercises to try with your students

 Limitations

-• It can be difficult to get ChatGPT to act as a teacher if the correct wording is not used.
+• It can be challenging to get Copilot to act as a teacher if the correct wording is not used.

 • AI may struggle because of a lack of context.
-Although it can create text depending on the information supplied, it may not completely comprehend the context or background of the study question or issue.
+Although it can generate text based on the information provided, it may not fully comprehend the context or background of the study question or issue.
 This might result in erroneous or partial replies that are unhelpful to researchers.

-• Most AI is currently unable to distinguish between fake and real information and could generate false citations and statistics, affecting the quality of work produced.
-This could be more obvious when asking the Chatbot to explain a complex or niche topic.
-Or even something that is not widely available.
+• Most AI systems are currently unable to distinguish between fake and real information, which can lead to the generation of false citations and statistics, ultimately affecting the quality of work produced.
+This becomes more apparent when the AI is asked to explain a complex or niche topic or even something that is not widely available.

 3. Create revision materials

-AI chatbots can be useful tools for students looking to create revision materials, such as sample questions, flashcards, quizzes, and outlines.
+AI can be a valuable tool for students seeking to create revision materials, including sample questions, flashcards, quizzes, and outlines.

-To do this, open your selected AI chatbot such as ChatGPT.
-You can start by inputting questions and answers related to the topic you want to revise.
-You can type of revision material you want the AI chatbot to create the materials in such as flashcards, quizzes or summaries.
-Once the material has been generated, you can review and edit to ensure accuracy.
-You can also input additional questions to the AI chatbot.
+Students can start by inputting questions and answers into Copilot related to the topic they want to revise.
+They can specify the type of revision material they want the AI chatbot to create, such as flashcards, quizzes, or summaries.
+Once the material has been generated, students can review and edit it to ensure accuracy.

 Limitations